janblechschmidt/physics-informed-operator-networks-for-pdes-on-metric-graphs/README.md

 In order to train a completely new model one has to start to implement a quantum graph example in `src/graph.py` and generate training data for inflow, inner and outflow edges, reps., using the script `01_Generate_Data.ipynb`.
 Using this data, new models have to be trained using `02_Learn_PI_DeepONet.ipynb` for all edge types.
 Afterwards, one can adapt `03_Simulation.ipynb` and `04_Inverse.ipynb` to solve the new quantum graph problem.

+## Credits

+Parts of the functions are based on the repository [https://github.com/PredictiveIntelligenceLab/Physics-informed-DeepONets].